ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 SATP gateways may be providing service to multiple types of asset networks, each of which may utilize different local mechanisms to immobile (lock) a given asset as way to provide exclusion in the case of multiple attempts to change the state of the asset.

 The origin network and the destination network may in fact utilize distinct asset locking mechanisms, and the type of mechanisms to immobile (lock) a given asset may have different convergence (finalization) speeds.
 Peer gateways must exchange information about the asset locking information in their respective network to enable both gateways to compute an approximate time of convergence (assetLockExpirationTime) and set timers for the transfer of asset.
-A timer that expires too soon may result in the SAT protocol terminating too early before reaching the final commitment stage.
+A timer that expires too soon may result in the SATP protocol terminating too early before reaching the final commitment stage.

 Currently, the most common type of mechanisms (NetworkLockType) to temporarily lock an asset in a network are (i) TIME_LOCK, (ii) HASH_LOCK, (iii) HASH_TIME_LOCK.